Treatment Option Overview

 Radiation therapy

 Osteosarcoma and UPS cells are not killed easily by external radiation therapy.
-It may be used when a small amount of cancer is left after surgery or used together with other treatments.
+It may be used when a small amount of cancer is left after surgery, used together with other treatments, or used as palliative therapy to relieve symptoms caused by the tumor in the bone.

 Samarium

-Samarium is a radioactive drug that targets areas where bone cells are growing, such as tumor cells in bone.
+Samarium is a radioactive drug that targets tumor cells in a bone.
 It helps relieve pain caused by cancer in the bone and it also kills blood cells in the bone marrow.
-It is used to treat osteosarcoma that has come back after treatment in a different bone.
+It is used to treat osteosarcoma that has come back in a different bone after treatment.

 Treatment with samarium may be followed by stem cell transplant.
-Before treatment with samarium, stem cells (immature blood cells) are removed from the blood or bone marrow of the patient and are frozen and stored.
-After treatment with samarium is complete, the stored stem cells are thawed and given back to the patient through an infusion.
+Before treatment with samarium, stem cells (immature blood cells) are removed from the child's blood or bone marrow and are frozen and stored.
+After treatment with samarium is complete, the stored stem cells are thawed and given back to the child through an infusion.
 These reinfused stem cells grow into (and restore) the body's blood cells.

 Treatment for osteosarcoma or UPS may cause side effects.